Terms and conditions

 Either way, it will cause a delay.

-If your car broke down on the way to work, you’d want your boss to understand that.
+If your car broke down on the way to work, you’d want your boss to understand why you are late.

-If contractor’s equipment breaks during the job, contractor expects the same understanding from client.
+If our equipment breaks during the job, we expect the same understanding from you.

 Also, we shall not be liable for delays due to fire, strikes, war, acts of God, government regulations, supplier or shipment delays, or any caused beyond our control.